Aaron Bradley – SEO Skeptic Author

 I love talkin' SEO, and to that end founded the Montreal SEO Meetup in 2008 to have people to talk with; these days I get to hang out with my friends and colleagues at The Vancouver Search Engine Marketing Group.
 I'm a regular contributor to Search Engine Land, where I at one time wrote for the "In-House" column, and I still actively maintain a list of in-house SEOs on Twitter.
 Let me know if you're an in-house SEO but not on that list.

 I also have a great deal of interest in the processes, promise and tools of the semantic web – but spend a lot of my time bewildered by the mathematical athletics of people smarter than me.
-The Vancouver Semantic Web Meetup Group is a great bunch, and the SEO and Semantic Web groups have co-hosted meetups on a couple of occasions (how cool, eh?).
+I run the Vancouver Semantic Web Meetup Group, although you wouldn't know it from the number of meetups I've run since I took over leadership of the group (at time of writing, none) It'll happen eventually.

 Please use the form below to send or request recipes (I love to cook), rant about the brilliance and/or inadequacies of this blog, or just plain say hello.
 Unfortunately, I am not taking any new clients at the present time (but don't let this dissuade you from asking me an interesting question).